ImpostorKeanu/gosplit/README.md

-GoStrip is a simple TLS-aware TCP proxy that can be used to extract cleartext data from a TLS tunnels.
+GoSplit is a simple TLS-aware TCP proxy that can be used to extract cleartext data from a TLS tunnels.

 # Limitations